January 26th - February 11th, 2019

 - Clothing – Carry essentials in your carry-on, half your clothes in your bag and half in your partner’s bag if traveling with someone.
 If one of your bags is lost, you’ll still have half of your clothes.

 - Flight bag – This is a small, lightweight carry-on that can be folded flat and takes practically no room when it is placed on the bottom of your bag.
 Comes in very handy when you bring back more than you can place in your luggage.
 You will also need an overnight bag at times if our big luggage goes a day early by vehicle.

-$5 per day for room staff
+Room staff: $5 per day

-$25 per day per person for guides
+Guides: $25 per day per person

 We’ll put a collection together in an envelope on the last day of the trip for the guides.
 We split gratuities equally among guides.
 Dan and I will leave an additional envelope for lodge staff from our group as a thank you.
 The service is excellent, the guides are excellent, and their livelihoods depend on our help.
 Tourism supports Kenyans which in turn protects the animals.

-You can leave your laundry each morning on your bed in your tent with the plastic bag provided and your clean laundry will be returned to you by the time you are back from your evening game drive.
+You can leave your laundry each morning on your bed in your tent with the bag provided and your clean laundry will be returned to you by the time you are back from your evening game drive.
 No need to overpack please!